sethsh7/hla-prs-toolkit/README.md

 In the scripts folder a subfolder "Demo" contains randomly generated data on 50 samples.
 Run with RunDemo.sh.

 ## FAQ
-#### How do I get from a PLINK direct genotyping file to all of these additional SNPs?
+#### I have array genotyping data.
+How do I get the desired SNPs?
-You will need to impute your data, a useful tool for this is the [NIH Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov).
+You will need to impute your data using [NIH Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov).
 You will then need to convert your VCF of imputed dosages to PLINK format and extract the variants you need.

 #### Should I impute to HRC, TOPMED or 1000Genomes?
-If you are able to impute to HRC and TOPMED and combine the data this will eliminate many issues with missing SNPs and may provide more accurate HLA calls.

-#### I am still missing SNPs listed how do I get alternatives?
-The best way is to use the [NIH LDProxy tool](https://ldlink.nci.nih.gov/?tab=ldproxy) to look up the next best 1000Genomes proxy SNPs.

-#### My SNPs are badly imputed (INFO<0.8) what should I do?
-Use the same tool as above, if you cannot find a good proxy SNP then you may have to exclude this locus.
+We have provided SNP lists for TOPMED r2 and 1000 Genomes as an alternative.

 #### How do I apply this to my own 23andMe data?
 You will need to download your raw genome data and impute it via a third party service.